OSMIHelp/osmi_conference_handbook/05-tips_for_employees/05-working_in_pairs.md

 # Don't Go It Alone

-Most times, as a vendor, sponsor, organizer, or volunteer you are not alone at the conference or event.
+Most times, as a vendor, sponsor, organizer, or volunteer you are not alone at the conference or event - even if you are the only person in your home in a virtual event!
 While the immediate benefit is meeting new people and being part of a wonderful community, a secondary benefit is the ability to partner up during an event and having a go to person.

 ## Work In pairs